nfroidure/pgsqwell/README.md

 Done well because:

 - immutable
-- the `sql` tag for valid SQL statements `sqlPart` for subparts
+- separation of concerns / specialization: use the `sql` tag for valid SQL statements, `sqlPart` for subparts that ain't necessarily valid
-- allows syntax checking in your tests

-Sample usage:
+## Sample usage

 ```ts
 import sql, {